Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Update-AzureRmRecoveryServicesAsrRecoveryPlan.md

 ```

 ## DESCRIPTION
-The **Update-AzureRmRecoveryServicesAsrRecoveryPlan** cmdlet updates a recovery plan in Azure Site Recovery and then publishes it.
+The **Update-AzureRmRecoveryServicesAsrRecoveryPlan** cmdlet updates the contents of a recovery plan using the contents of the specified ASR recovery plan object or ASR recovery plan definition json file.

 ## EXAMPLES